How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 The Decor: Southern Charm Meets Garden Party

-Decor was a big hit this year!
-I kept the color palette classic: red roses, horse everything, whites, and touches of gold.
+Decor helps set the vibe.
+I typically keep the color palette classic: red roses, horse everything, whites, and touches of gold.

 Pinterest-worthy party touches included: